 The OpenStack provider is generally available.

 The VMware vSphere provider is available as Technology Preview.
-For the Technology Preview feature definition, refer to Technology Preview support scope.
+For the Technology Preview feature definition, refer to Technology Preview features.

 The AWS and bare metal providers is in the development stage and will become available in the future Container Cloud releases.